|

 What's a Blinkie, you ask?
 Why those cool badges made of circuit boards and LEDs.
 Never built one before?
 Don't fear, the blinkie wizards of General Technics are ready to help you build a blinkie - for free!
 Other blinkie kits are available for upgrade; see the descriptions on the blinkie page.

-Dot Freeform Creativity To Programming Grid
+Freeform Creativity

 time: Friday, Saturday and Sunday